You’re trusting another company with your business, your dream. That’s surely going to raise some questions.

 Does the Agency have an Established and Reliable Track Record?

-While cost of the project is likely a large question when hiring a web design team, more importantly, you need to be asking if they are a reliable company.
+While cost of the project is likely a large question when you hire a web design team or hire a web designer, more importantly, you need to be asking if they are a reliable company.
 Knowing that the design firm is reliable will boost your trust and confidence that they are striving for your best results.

 - What types of clients have they worked with previously?